 FWS participated in the formation and development of LTEMP alternatives, providing expertise in several workshops and webinars.
 FWS also worked with the joint-lead agencies and subject matter expert groups in the development of resource goals and objectives and performance metrics to evaluate the alternatives.
-FWS provided expertise during the development of the aquatic modeling approach used in this DEIS.
+FWS provided expertise during the development of the aquatic modeling approach used in this EIS.

-Reclamation and NPS consulted with FWS on the effects of the LTEMP on species listed under Section 7 of the ESA.
+Reclamation and NPS consulted with FWS on the effects of the LTEMP on species listed under Section 7 of the ESA (The Biological Assessment is included in Appendix O of this EIS).
 This consultation was a continuation of ongoing consultation that has occurred since 1995.
-Reclamation has consulted with the FWS on a total of five experimental actions.
-The Biological Opinion prepared for the LTEMP will supersede the 2011 opinion on the high-flow experimental protocol and nonnative fish protocols.
+Reclamation has consulted with FWS on a total of five experimental actions.
+The Biological Opinion prepared for the LTEMP supersedes the 2011 opinion on the high-flow experimental protocol and nonnative fish protocols.